 What is bacterial meningitis (meningococcal disease)?

 Meningococcal disease is a serious bacterial illness, especially for adolescents and young adults.
 It is caused by the bacteria Neisseria meningitidis.
 The bacteria can cause meningitis, an infection covering the brain and spinal cord.
 It can also infect the blood stream, a condition called meningococcemia.
-Infection can cause brain damage, hearing loss, learning disabilities, and even death.
-One in seven adolescents and young adults who contract the disease will die from it.
+Infection can cause brain damage, hearing loss, loss of a limb, and even death.

 What are the signs and symptoms?

 Symptoms include vomiting, headache, fever, stiff neck, disorientation, and sensitivity to light.
 A rash may also be present.
 Meningococcal disease moves rapidly through the body in a matter of hours of initial symptoms.

 Meningococcal disease is transmitted through the exchange of respiratory and throat secretions such as spit or saliva.
 The bacteria can spread through close or lengthy contact with an infected person.
 Living in close quarters, sharing food, kissing, or coughing/sneezing without covering the mouth and nose are all ways that meningococcal disease can be transmitted.